Empires before World War I Austria-Hungary. Ottoman empire. British, German, French and Russian empires.

 - If we rewind to the world before World War I,

 - Some of the boundaries we recognize.

-- We recognize, we recognize the United Kingdom and well, Ireland has since been carved out,
+- (Well, Ireland has since been carved out.)

 - Germany is a good bit different.